h2non/injecty/README.md

 #### injecty.flush(name)

-Flush all the container registered dependencies
+Flush all the registered dependencies in the container

 ```js
 injecty.flush().injectable('Math') // -> false